yannikgerlach/garmin-bulking-cutting-rates/README.md

 ## Examples

 ### Weight Data Overview
 The following plot shows an example of the weekly and two-weekly averages of the weight data.
-The red line represents the weekly average, and the green line represents the two-weekly average.
+The blue line represents the weekly 7 day average, and the orange line represents the weekly 14 day average.

 [![Weight Data Overview](docs/images/weight_overview_example.png)](docs/images/weight_overview_example.png)